Jim Jones: Education and marriage

 In high school, Jones continued to stand out from his peers.
-Jones went by the nickname 'Jimmy' during his youth, and almost always carried his Bible with him.
+Jones went by the nickname "Jimmy" during his youth, and almost always carried his Bible with him.
 Jones was a good student who enjoyed debating with his teachers.
 He also had the habit of refusing to respond to anyone who spoke to him first and only engaged in conversations when he started them.
 In contrast to his peers, Jones was known to dress in his Sunday church clothes every day of the week.
 His religious views alienated him from other young people.
 He frequently confronted them for drinking beer, smoking, and dancing.
 At times, he would even interrupt other young people's events and insist that they read the Bible with him.

 Jones did not enjoy participating in sports because he detested losing, so he coached teams for younger children instead.
 Jones was disturbed by the treatment of the African Americans who were in attendance at a baseball game he attended in Richmond, Indiana.
 The events at that baseball game brought discrimination against African Americans to Jones's attention and influenced his strong aversion to racism.
-Jones' father belonged to the Indiana branch of the Ku Klux Klan, which enjoyed considerable support in Indiana during the Great Depression.
-Jones described how he and his father had a disagreement about race and added that they had not spoken for "many, many years" as a result of his father forbidding one of Jones's black friends from entering his home.
-Ultimately, Jones's involvement in organising baseball leagues ended when he callously murdered a dog in front of players by dropping it from a window.
+Jones's father belonged to the Indiana branch of the Ku Klux Klan, which enjoyed considerable support in Indiana during the Great Depression.
+Jones described how he and his father had a disagreement about race and added that they had not spoken for "many, many years" as a result of his father's forbidding one of Jones's black friends from entering his home.

 Jones's parents separated in 1945 and they eventually divorced.
 Jones moved to Richmond, Indiana with his mother, where he graduated from Richmond High School in December 1948 early and with honors.
 Jones and his mother lost the financial support of their relatives following the divorce.
 To support himself, Jones began working as an orderly at Richmond's Reid Hospital in 1946.
-Jones was well-regarded by the senior management, but staff members later recalled that Jones exhibited disturbing behavior towards some patients and coworkers.
-Jones began dating a nurse-in-training named Marceline Baldwin while he was working at Reid Hospital.
+Jones was well-regarded by the senior management, but staff members later recalled that Jones exhibited disturbing behavior towards some patients and co-workers.
+Jones began dating a nurse-in-training named Marceline Mae Baldwin while he was working at Reid Hospital.